18th-Century Farm Tours in Virginia!

 History of Fair Lawn Farm

 If you’re looking for historic farms to visit in Virginia, you should add Fair Lawn to your list!
-Built in 1887, this farm has a deep-rooted history in its home of Highland County, Virginia, which is located within an hour of Bath County, Virginia, and Staunton, Virginia.
-The farm’s current owners, Tim and Terry Duff, have a passionate love for the farm’s tradition.
-Over the last two decades, the Duffs have faithfully restored the farm and the farmhouse to honor its past while preserving its future, creating an ideal location for family trips, sugar farm tours, homeschool adventures, and more.
+Built in 1887, this site has a deep-rooted history in its home of Highland County, Virginia, which is located within an hour of Bath County, Virginia, and Staunton, Virginia.
+The farm’s current owners, Tim and Terry Duff, possess a passionate love for the property.
+Over the last two decades, the Duffs have faithfully restored the farm, including the extraordinary farmhouse, to honor its past while preserving its future, creating an ideal location for family trips, sugar farm tours, homeschool adventures, and more.

-To further honor the farm’s history, Tim and Terry have portraits of the previous owners hanging in their restored parlor.
+To further honor the farm’s history, Tim and Terry have portraits of the original owners – John and Peggy Stephenson – hanging in their restored parlor.

 18th-Century Gunsmithing Cabin

-We moved our cabin from Union, West Virginia, by way of Bath County, Virginia, to its new home next to the pond at Fair Lawn Farm.
-Originally a slave cabin from 1830, it now stands as an eighteenth-century workshop.
-The logs are a mixture of Poplar, Oak, Chestnut, and Pine.
-The exposed rafters are from an original mid-eighteenth-century cabin from the Shenandoah Valley.
-The gable end siding and roofing material are Hemlock, a material that is naturally bug-resistant and handles weather well.
-The raised hearth is designed for warmth more than forging and, along with the cast iron fireback, works very well.
+The logs are a mixture of Poplar, Oak, Chestnut, and Pine, and the exposed rafters are from an original mid-eighteenth-century cabin from the Shenandoah Valley.
+The gable end siding and roofing material are Hemlock, a material that is naturally bug-resistant and stands up to the elements.
+The raised hearth is designed for warmth more than forging and, along with the cast-iron fireback, works very well.
 The chimney is traditional wattle and daub, and the addition of a clay flue liner makes it safe from chimney fires.

-Interested in creating eighteenth-century flintlock rifles, powderhorns, or hand-carved decoys?
+Interested in 18th century trades, such as creating flintlock rifles, powderhorns, or hand-carved decoys?
 Sign-up for one of our classes!